phillipadsmith/2014.phillipadsmith.com/_drafts/2015-04-25-birthday-week-reading-list.md

 I actually had this book on my list to pick up, and then a friend handed me a copy to borrow a few weeks ago: [Trust Me, I'm Lying: Confessions of a Media Manipulator](https://www.amazon.com/Trust-Me-Lying-Confessions-Manipulator-ebook/dp/B0074VTHH0/ref=as_sl_pc_ss_til?tag=phillipadsmit-20&linkCode=w01&linkId=CNXDJG3G7RZ372ES&creativeASIN=B0074VTHH0), by Ryan Holiday.

+Last but not least, a book that's been on my shelf for almost three months now, [Nonviolent Communication: A Language of Life](https://www.amazon.com/Nonviolent-Communication-Language-Second-Edition/dp/B00ATXA8BE/ref=as_sl_pc_ss_til?tag=phillipadsmit-20&linkCode=w01&linkId=O7QIPYJPWSVMXVMP&creativeASIN=B00ATXA8BE), by Marshall Rosenberg.

+I doubt I'll get through them all, but I'll have a hell of a relaxing time trying! :)

+See y'all in a week,

+Phillip.